ashizZz/ashizZz.github.io/_posts/2024-09-17-Port-Knocking.md

 Chaos is a backdoor that was originally part of a rootkit that was active in 2013 called “sebd”.
 This backdoor performs port knocking by providing a reverse shell that is triggered by packet reception and contains a special string which can be sent to any port.

-## Detection

-While port knocking provides a concealment layer, several detection methods can help identify suspicious port-knocking attempts.
-These include:

-1.  **Intrusion Detection Systems (IDS):** Configure IDS to monitor connection attempts on closed ports.
-A high volume of connection attempts across different ports can signal a port-knocking attempt or brute-force scan.
-2.  **Firewall Monitoring:** Log connection attempts on non-standard ports.
-Suspicious sequences of connections (e.g., repeated access to closed ports in rapid succession) should be flagged.
-3.  **Sequence Randomization:** Randomizing the knock sequence periodically prevents replay attacks and makes it harder for attackers to guess.
-4.  **Single-Packet Authorization (SPA):** Unlike traditional port knocking, SPA uses cryptographically signed packets, which makes replay and brute-force attacks significantly harder.
-Each knock must be authenticated, adding an additional security layer.

 ## LAB